pruiz/WkHtmlToXSharp/README.md

 This makes the dll bigger (even if native dll's are embedded as gzipped resources), but this makes things much more fun & easier.. ;)

+* **No ASP.NET/IIS Support**: This has to do with the way IIS manages underlaying threads, and application pools.
+IIS instantiates & re-cycles pools and AppDomains from time to time, and this causes non-managed resources used by this library to not be released properly.